jonpatrickcook/pdsnd_github/README.md

 This project uses publicly available data for bikeshare programs operating in Chicago, New York City, and Washington to create a dynamic and interactive program, executable in a terminal, for users to see descriptive statistics on the bikeshare program in said cities.

 ###Interesting Insights
+The most commonly used start and end station is the same for each city.

 ### Files used
 chicago.csv